 Teams that are devoted to a particular provider ecosystem.
-For instance, Nextiva provides their strong Next OS system, which comprises of call recording and associated analytical functionality.
-Thus, remaining committed and concentrated on such ecosystem makes a lot of sense to organizations that are using these services, rather than using extra platforms.
+For instance, Nextiva provides their strong Next OS system, which comprises call recording and associated analytical functionality.
+Thus, remaining committed and concentrated on such an ecosystem makes a lot of sense to organizations that are using these services, rather than using extra platforms.

 Organizations that want a limited/detailed budget, and are not interested in a stand-alone tool.